 Some classes have the opportunity to play tennis during the school year and it is the most enjoyable experience for everyone.

 Pupils from Fourth Class take part in a ten week programme of swimming lessons in the final term.
-They are taught by Swim Ireland qualified instructors, who have been working with us for the past six years.
+They are taught by Swim Ireland qualified instructors.
 They are broken into groups according to their level of previous experience and taught skills relative to this.
 Basic water confidence, balance, flotation, breathing, stroke development and diving are taught.
 The pupils are encouraged to learn about safety in and around water and swimming pools.
 They are taught about respect for water and its dangers.

 Students take part in the local ‘Schools Cross Country Running Competition’ held in the Park in April.
 The girls also have an opportunity to take part in the Santry Races.